Semi-Markov Processes in Open Quantum Systems. III. Large Deviations of First Passage Time Statistics: Quantum Two-Level System

-In the past several years, quantum violations of the classical thermodynamic uncertainty relation (TUR)~\cite{Barato2015,Gingrich2016} and kinetic uncertainty relation (KUR)~\cite{Garrahan2017} have attracted much interest.~\cite{Ptaszyifmmodenelsenfiski2018,Abah2014,Menczel2021,Kalaee2021,VanVu2022,Carollo2019,Hasegawa2020,Kewming2023}.
-Because Gingrich and Horowitz noted that both uncertainty relations are conjugated in the counting statistics and FPT statistics~\cite{Gingrich2017}, we are interested in applying the exact SCGFs, Eqs.~(\ref{SCGFofsimplecounting}) and~(\ref{SCGFofentropycurrent}), to study the same question.
 The first is the classical KUR~\cite{Garrahan2007}.
-Its conjugation in the FPT statistics written in terms of the SCGF is where $\langle k\rangle$ represents the mean activity and prime ($'$) and double prime ($''$) denote the first and second derivatives with respect to $\nu$, respectively.
-Here, the random counting variable of interest is the number of collapses to the ground state $|2\rangle$.
-On the basis of Eq.~(\ref{SCGFofsimplecounting}), we easily calculate the left-hand side of Eq.~(\ref{FPTKURinSCGF}), and the result is The mean activity is equal to the reciprocal of the mean random variable $\langle T/K\rangle$ in the large $K$ limit, where $K$ is the full counting variable.
-We let the SCGF of the FPT statistics of the full counting variable be $\psi_k(\nu)$.
-The corresponding equation of poles is obtained by setting $w_{ij}=1$ for $i,j=1,2$ in Eq.~(\ref{countingquantity}), that is,
+Its conjugation in the FPTS, expressed in terms of the SCGF, is

+where $\langle k\rangle$ represents the mean activity and the prime ($'$) and double prime ($''$) denote the first and second derivatives with respect to $\nu$, respectively.
+Here, the counting variable of interest is the number of collapses to the ground state $|2\rangle$, which was discussed in Sec.~(\ref{section4A}).
+Using Eq.~(\ref{SCGFofTLScountingground}), we can easily calculate the left-hand side of Eq.~(\ref{FPTKURinSCGF}), and the result is

+The mean activity on the right-hand side of Eq.~(\ref{FPTKURinSCGF}) is equal to the reciprocal of the average of the random variable ${\cal T}/n$ in the large $n$ limit, where $n$ is an integer and is a value of the dynamical activity $K$.
+We let the SCGF-FPTS for the counting variable $K$ be $\psi_k(\nu)$.
+The corresponding equation of poles is obtained by setting $w_{\alpha\beta}=1$, for $\alpha,\beta=1,2$, in Eq.~(\ref{equationofpolesforTLSgeneralweights}).
+Simple algebraic operations yield

+{Interestingly, although the dynamical activity is a simple counting variable, Eq.~(\ref{equationofpolesforfullcountingvaraible}) is quadratic in $z$.
+According to Eq.~(\ref{SCGFdefinitionFPTtype1}), the SCGF-FPTS is the largest real root, which is given by } Then, the right-hand side of Eq.~(\ref{FPTKURinSCGF}), or the classical kinetic bound, is